ahoyfubar/SavageLUBE-Chrome/README.md

 # Upgrading

-To install a new version of SlogBlocker, download the update SlogBlocker Extension source from the [Releases](https://github.com/ahoyfubar/SlogBlocker-Chrome/releases/) page and unzip it to the same folder where you installed previously.
+To install a new version of SlogBlocker, download the updated SlogBlocker Extension source from the [Releases](https://github.com/ahoyfubar/SlogBlocker-Chrome/releases/) page and unzip it to the same folder where you installed previously.

 In Google Chrome, click the _Extensions_ button that appears to the right of the navigation bar, and select _Manage Extensions_ then select _SlogBlocker Extension_ and click the _Update_ button.